HMVoden/differential-photometry/source/installation.rst

 Installation
 -------------

-The simplest way to install peeper is with an active Conda installation.
+The simplest way to install shutterbug is with an active Conda installation.

 First, make a directory where you want to put the project, then move the .whl file you have been provided into it.